55 Cancri Ae: Name

 In July 2014 the International Astronomical Union (IAU) launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the winning name was Janssen for this planet.
 The winning name was submitted by the Royal Netherlands Association for Meteorology and Astronomy of the Netherlands.
 It honors the spectacle maker Zacharias Janssen who is sometimes associated with the invention of the telescope.

 Discovery

-Like the majority of extrasolar planets found prior to the Kepler mission, 55 Cancri e was discovered by detecting variations in its star's radial velocity.
+55 Cancri Ae was discovered in 2004 by a team of astronomers led by Barbara E. McArthur, using data taken with the Hobby–Eberly Telescope at McDonald Observatory in Davis Mountains, Texas.
+Like the majority of extrasolar planets found prior to the Kepler mission, 55 Cancri Ae was discovered by detecting variations in its star's radial velocity.
 This was achieved by making sensitive measurements of the Doppler shift of the spectrum of 55 Cancri A. At the time of its discovery, three other planets were known orbiting the star.
 After accounting for these planets, a signal at around 2.8 days remained, which could be explained by a planet of at least 14.2 Earth masses in a very close orbit.

-The same measurements were used to confirm the existence of the uncertain planet 55 Cancri c.
-55 Cancri e was one of the first extrasolar planets with a mass comparable to that of Neptune to be discovered.
+The same measurements were used to confirm the existence of the uncertain planet 55 Cancri Ac.
+55 Cancri Ae was one of the first extrasolar planets with a mass comparable to that of Neptune to be discovered.
 It was announced at the same time as Gliese 436 b, another "hot Neptune" orbiting the red dwarf star Gliese 436.